prikril/ldt-nodemcu/README.md

 The documentation is inherited from http://nodemcu.readthedocs.io/en/dev/en/ and https://github.com/nodemcu/nodemcu-firmware (source files).
 Some parts have been removed or edited.

+NodeMCU is a eLua based fimrware for ESP8266 chips to run Lua programs.
+You can build your custom NodeMCU firmware at http://nodemcu-build.com (or use other methods https://nodemcu.readthedocs.io/en/dev/en/build/).

 ##Installation
 Download the zip file in the "release" directory of your desired NodeMCU Version of this repository.